Broward County Public Schools vote to maintain mask mandate despite Florida governor's executive order to leave masks up to parents | NewsChannel 3-12

 The Broward County School Board voted Tuesday to maintain the school district’s mask mandate that was originally approved July 28.

-The Board voted 8-1 to keep the mask mandate in place, allowing exceptions for health and safety concerns only.
+After listening to 48 public speakers and reviewing more than 350 written comments from local residents, the board voted 8-1 to keep the mask mandate in place, allowing exceptions for health and safety concerns only, according to a news release from the school division.
 Broward County schools started school Tuesday.

 Broward’s latest vote sets up a showdown with Gov. Ron DeSantis, who in July issued an executive order requiring the state’s health and education departments to create rules that allow parents — not schools — to decide whether their children should wear masks.
 The order effectively prohibits mask mandates in school districts.